 John Lankester Parker, OBE, FRAeS, Hon.
 MSLAE (1896 – 1965)

 Parker began employment with Short Brothers in October 1916 at their Eastchurch works as a part-time test pilot and assistant to the Chief Test Pilot Ronald Kemp.
 Kemp had flown Waterbird as a landplane at Brooklands in June 1911, and Gnosspelius No. 2 at Windermere in April 1912.
 He was recommended for the post by Commodore (later Rear-Admiral Sir) Murray Sueter following a visit to Windermere in his capacity as Superintendent of Aircraft Production.
-After two years, during which most of his time was spent in freelance test flying for Prodger-Isaac Aviation Company, he became Chief Test Pilot at Shorts, a Director in 1943 and retired in 1945.
+He became Chief Test Pilot at Shorts in 1918, a Director in 1943 and retired in 1945.

-Until 1945, Parker flew every Short prototype on its maiden flight, including the Calcutta on 14 February 1928.
+Until 1945, Parker flew every Shorts’ prototype on its maiden flight, including the Calcutta on 14 February 1928.
 Accompanied by Oswald Short, on 1 August he flew the Calcutta to Westminster and alighted on the Thames.
-Short later wrote ‘I don’t know anyone else who could have put the Calcutta flying boat down in the Thames as he did. … There was only just room and any miscalculation could have led to disaster. … We nearly entered the House of Lords by the back door.’
-This photo is of Winston Churchill and Parker in the open cockpit, with Short in the bow.
+Short later wrote in a letter ‘I don’t know anyone who could have put down the Calcutta flying boat down on the Thames as he did. … There was only just room and any miscalculation could have led to disaster. … We nearly entered the House of Lords through the back door.’
+This photo is of Parker in the open cockpit with Winston Churchill, Short is in the bow.